Review Process

 - Initial Editorial Screening: All manuscripts are reviewed by the Editorial Office and Section Editors to ensure alignment with ISRE’s aims, ethical compliance, and formatting standards.

-- Reviewer Assignment: Submissions meeting these criteria are forwarded to at least three independent expert reviewers, selected through the journal’s Reviewer Database and, where applicable, Web of Science Reviewer Locator or Publons Reviewer Connect.
+- Reviewer Assignment: Submissions meeting these criteria are forwarded to at least two independent expert reviewers, selected through the journal’s Reviewer Database and, where applicable, Web of Science Reviewer Locator or Publons Reviewer Connect.

 - Evaluation Criteria: Reviewers assess manuscripts based on originality, methodological rigor, statistical soundness, ethical standards, and significance to the discipline.